fybrik/arrow-flight-module/README.md

 ## What is it?

-AFM is a flight server Flight server that enables applications to consume tabular data from data sources.
+AFM is a Flight server that enables applications to consume tabular data from data sources.
 More importantly, the AFM is also a Policy Enforcement Point (PEP) capable of performing enforcement actions dictated by a Policy Decision Point.
 Such enforcement actions include blocking unauthorized requests, validating and transforming data payloads.

 ## Register as a Fybrik module